uapasha/slamdata-docs/source/developers-guide-pending.rst

 Feel free to click around on the browse arrows at the bottom to flip through the pages of data.
 It's easy to get an idea of the schema of this data set by looking at the top row.
-In this case you can also see that the ``codes`` field is not actually a simple field but an array of other documents!
-Each of those documents in turn have a ``code`` and ``desc`` field.
+In this case you can also see that the **codes** field is not actually a simple field but an array of other documents!
+Each of those documents in turn have a **code** and **desc** field.

-What you're actually looking at is what is called a **Show Table Card** within a **Deck** in SlamData terminology.
-By gripping the left slider (#3) and sliding it to the right, you can see that the previous card is an **Open Card**.
+.. hint:: Workspace Usage

-Normally when a user creates a new Workspace that Workspace is completely empty of any type of card; however, when you clicked on the patients file earlier, SlamData automatically created a Workspace with both an **Open Card** followed by a **Show Table Card** directly after.
-This makes it easier to start browsing data without knowing much about decks or cards.
+  You may not know it, but you actually just created a Workspace and a Root Deck, which contains an **Open Card** and an **Explore Card**!
+SlamData did this automatically to save you time.

-Any changes made to cards, decks, boards or Workspaces are saved automatically.
+Any changes made within a Workspace are saved automatically.
 At any time the user may zoom out of the current window.

-2.5 Searching Data
+2.7 Searching Data
 ~~~~~~~~~~~~~~~~~~

 Viewing and browsing the data is helpful but data becomes less useful if you can't